Bay Adelaide Centre - West Tower

 - James River against Hallmark in litigation relating to patents on technology for reinforcing paper plates

 Dino is co-author of two of the main patent textbooks in Canada, and of an annual consolidation of Canada’s patent laws and regulations.
-He is also a frequent author and speaker in Intellectual Property law, and is involved with the Intellectual Property Institute of Canada, sitting on several committees and presenting at various conferences and seminars.
-For many years Dino served as a tutor for the annual patent agent exams.
+He is also a frequent author and speaker on Intellectual Property law, and is involved with the Intellectual Property Institute of Canada, sitting on several committees and presenting at various conferences and seminars.
+For many years Dino has served as a tutor for the annual patent agent exams, and is continuing to do so in 2021.

 |Education|| Osgoode Hall Law School (LL.B, 1989)